Bond girl Tanya Roberts fans puzzled as star shows no signs of ill health in last Instagram post before death

-Reports claim that Tanya collapsed while walking her dogs on Christmas Eve.
+Reports claimed that Tanya collapsed while walking her dogs on Christmas Eve.

-She sadly died only a week later after being admitted to an LA hospital.
+She had then reportedly died only a week later after being admitted to the prestigious LA hospital.

-While no cause of death has been released, it’s believed it was not COVID related.
+No cause of death was released, but it was believed it was not COVID related.

 Read more: Celebrity deaths 2020: All the stars we’ve sadly lost this year